dvrpc/LTS_island_connectivity/README.md

 Run `Make all` to import all data and build the islands for this analysis.

+Note that this only works behind the firewall.

+If you want to move any of this data to a server, run the makefile behind the firewall, then make a PG_dump of the DB and pg_restore it on your server.

 ## TODO

 :white_check_mark: import data scripts